 #11: What Is Section 179 Amended Return?

-- You go back to a previous year – 2015, for example – and amend the return to change the amount of Section 179 that was taken of the return.
+- You go back to a previous year and amend the return to change the amount taken.

 * This information is provided for general use only and does not constitute specific tax or legal advice on any particular matter.
-Any liability resulting from reliance on this information is expressly disclaimed.
+We expressly disclaim any liability resulting from reliance on this information.
 Please discuss any specific circumstances with your accounting, legal and tax advisors.